navancommits/2025-Sitecorelemon/README.md

 For Speech, follow this:
 1. An Azure subscription.
 You can create one for free.
 2. Create an AI Services resource for Speech in the Azure portal.
 3. Get the Speech resource key and region.
-After your Speech resource is deployed, select Go to resource to view and manage keys.
+After your Speech resource is deployed, select Go to resource to view and manage keys - https://youtu.be/4_20T3MTlCU?si=_ajQodRLTeNiKp0h&t=94

-For deploying an Azure AI chatGPT model follow these steps:
+For deploying an Azure OpenAI chatGPT model follow these steps:
 1. Sign in to Azure Portal: Go to the Azure portal and sign in with your Microsoft account.
 2. Create an Azure OpenAI resource:
 3. Navigate to "Cognitive Services" or search for "Azure OpenAI".